joinpursuit/Pursuit-Core-Web/full_stack_express/intro-to-express-response/README.md

 ## Making Your Own Node Project

-If you've ever downloaded some code onto your computer and to get the project started you needed to run `npm install`, you've been working withe a node project!
+If you've ever downloaded some code onto your computer and to get the project started you needed to run `npm install`, you've been working with a node project!

 Now let's make our own.
 We'll make a server with express!
 Express is very popular npm library that allows developers to build complex back ends that power some [very popular web sites](https://expressjs.com/en/resources/companies-using-express.html)